pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/010-mental-model-for-map.md

 title: Mental Model for Map
 --- |
   While `list` is a very useful data structure and regardless of the information you have, you can always find a way to organize it in the form of a list, there are times when using a `list` is very cumbersome.
-You want alternative ways of organizing the information. `Map` is one of those ways.
-In fact, one can argue that it is as important as list is.
-Let's look at a few examples where organizing information as a `Map` is useful.
+You want alternative ways of organizing the information. `Map` is that kind of information.
+Let's look at a few examples to understand what _map-lie_ information looks like.

   At Hogwarts, Dumbledore decided to measure the height of all students.
 He made the following observations: